Special Management Area (SMA) Permits

 County Authority

-When CZM, first became law in 1975, the legislature established the SMA regulatory function at the county level.
-The county authorities administer SMA permits and shoreline setback provisions.
-The authorities in the respective counties are as follows:
+With the enactment of Act 176, Session Laws of Hawai’i 1975, the legislature established the SMA regulatory function at the county level.
+The county authorities that administer SMA permits and shoreline setback provisions are as follows:

 • County of Hawai’i: Windward or Leeward Planning Commissions